 Best Convenience Features or Rewards

 Small business credit cards often include business-related features so you can spend less time managing your business's finances and more time doing what you love: running your business.
 For example, some business credit cards track expenses online, so you can quickly and easily create expense reports.
 Some cards integrate with QuickBooks.
 Others let you file receipts digitally using a mobile app.

 Traveling can be a hassle sometimes, especially if you have to do it for your job.
 Flight delays and scrambling to make last-minute reservations threaten work productivity, not to mention are very stressful.
 The American Express Open line of business credit cards grants you access to airport clubs all over the world and amenities in hotels and resorts.
 With the American Express International Airline Program, you can receive companion tickets for both first-class and business-class airfare.
 If your company requires you to spend a lot of time in the air, this line of business credit cards may serve you well.

 Best for Small Business Rewards

 Some business credit cards enroll you in office-supply and business-related savings or rewards programs.
 Some also provide various protections against identity theft, fraud and employee misuse.

-Best Annual Fee
+Best with No Annual Fee

 Another item to check is your annual fee, and it gets complex here.
 Some credit card companies don't charge an annual fee at all, like the AT&T Universal Business Rewards Card, whereas others do.
 Others have an upfront fee but do not charge for the ensuing years.
 And some cards may not charge an annual fee for the first year but then may charge a fee the following years.